Sunday, October 7, 2012

 - Thomas Merton, The Seven Storey Mountain, p.
 133

 I close by considering the obese, video-gaming kid of today (constantly plugged in, constantly eating something, constantly asking for this-or-that cereal, this-or-that snack).
-The ultimate product of unbridled capitalism.
-That kid makes me think about how parasitic capitalism can be in practice and how seriously we should question its principles, even if our questions may be viewed as heresy or sin by the Joseph McCarthys of the 21st century.
+This is the ultimate product of unbridled capitalism, which makes me think about how parasitic capitalism can be in practice and how seriously we should question its principles, even if our questions may be viewed as heresy or sin by the Joseph McCarthys of the 21st century.

 Wednesday, June 27, 2012